kubecost/docs/markdown.md

 For example, to add an HTML table to a Markdown article:

     This is a regular paragraph.

     <table>
         <tr>
             <td>Foo</td>
         </tr>
     </table>

     This is another regular paragraph.

-Note that Markdown formatting syntax is not processed within block-level HTML tags.
+* Note that Markdown formatting syntax is not processed within block-level HTML tags

 E.g., you can't use Markdown-style `*emphasis*` inside an HTML block.

 Span-level HTML tags -- e.g. `<span>`, `<cite>`, or `<del>` -- can be